How to Travel to Mexico

 Driving to San Miguel de Allende

-Driving to San Miguel can be a good option if you plan to stay awhile.
-You'll have a car available.
+Driving into Mexico and on to San Miguel de Allende can be a good option if you plan to stay awhile.
+You'll have a car available for day trips out of town or runs out to the hot springs.
 And you can bring stuff!
-Here's how to get here by car.
+Here's how to get to San Miguel by car.

 Bus Travel to San Miguel de Allende